 Singing in a group has a growing evidence base which highlights the benefits for a range of health conditions.
 Singing can be particularly effective for improving mental health and wellbeing, and combatting loneliness and isolation.
 It can support lung health and be used to help the management of symptoms for conditions such as Dementia and Parkinson's.
+Attending group rehearsals as a non-participant can also be beneficial, offering social connection and a feeling of belonging.
 Find out more at www.singingforhealthnetwork.co.uk/research-overview